aws-samples/serverless-samples/owasp-api-security-controls-demo/README.md

     }
    ```

     **3.2.** Use the session token and respond to the challenge to set a new password.
+New password must have lower case letters, uppercase letters, numbers, special characters, and must have a minimum length of 8.
 Command below for Mary.

     ```bash
     aws cognito-idp admin-respond-to-auth-challenge \